Breakin' All the Rules: Reception

 Breakin' All the Rules was received negatively by critics.
-31% of critics on Rotten Tomatoes gave the film a positive review; the consensus reading: "This formulaic screwball comedy is weighed down by a contrived, overly complicated plot."
+32% of critics on Rotten Tomatoes gave the film a positive review; the consensus reading: "This formulaic screwball comedy is weighed down by a contrived, overly complicated plot."
+Metacritic, which uses a weighted average, assigned the a score of 46 out of 100, based on 26 critics, indicating "mixed or average" reviews.